BirdeeHub/ExampleKotlinPluginLoader/README.md

 I learned to use a profile better, and also changed a couple more things,

-and now it unloads everything except for JUST the classloader that was used for minesweeper.
+and now it unloads everything except for classloaders that held JFrames that contain components.

-but there are no longer any active instances other than the 1 loader itself. it closes the other 2.
+There are no longer any active instances other than the loader with the mentioned JFrame itself.

+It closes the other stuff, including loaders that dont create frames with swing components with events in them.

+I.E. it will clear an empty JFrame and its classloader, but if you put stuff inside it, it chokes up the unload.
+(even if the plugin does frame.removeAll() and frame.dispose() before closing)

+Profiler says its some sort of assertion lock but I have no idea how to access it.

+Ive tried clearing assertion status on the classloader on close and a few other things related to cleaning up within the plugin itself

 **HELP** Im pretty stuck at this point.
-It says theres an assertion lock but i barely know what that is...
+I think its due to swing and the EDT somehow, but I am having trouble finding info...

 I just want it to release the plugin jar file so that you can edit it without closing the program...

-Why is everything now unloading after being dereferenced, EXCEPT for 1 of the instances of PluginLoader?

 The parts of note are at the following locations: